5 Natural Treatments for Hay Fever that Really Work

 However, many prescription and over-the-counter medications come with unpleasant side effects, such as drowsiness.
 Several natural treatments can provide relief from hay fever symptoms, without causing drowsiness and other unwanted side effects.

 Butterbur is a herbal extract that has anti-inflammatory and anti-spasmodic properties.
 Butterbur was traditionally used to treat a range of health problems, including coughs, asthma, fever and skin infections.
 Research has shown butterbur to be an effective treatment for hay fever, with some studies finding the herbal extract to be as effective as commercial antihistamines.
-Butterbur is available in capsule form from most health food stores.
+Available in capsule form from most health food stores, Butterbur can also be found online.
 However, it’s important to buy from a reputable company, such as Now, as the extract contains toxins that must be removed during the manufacturing process.

 Hay fever is an allergic reaction to pollen, but the type of pollen can vary greatly from one region to another.
 Local honey contains traces of pollen from your local area, which will be the same type of pollen that causes your symptoms.
 Eating a tablespoon of locally-sourced honey every day can help to desensitize your immune system to the effects of pollen allergy, reducing the severity of hay fever symptoms.
 As local honey has a cumulative effect, it can take several weeks to reduce hay fever symptoms.
 Ideally, you should aim to eat local honey for at least two months before the pollen season starts.